podoodoo/web3-learning-journal/README.md

 ### 12/30/2022 Turing Complete

-JUMP and JUMPI op codes are what makes Solidity turing complete.
+JUMP and JUMPI op codes are what makes the EVM Turing Complete.
+Allows for loops.

 ---